sportyjames/Travel-Expert/README.md

-# TravelExpert
+# Travel Expert

 - Travel Expert is your next flight scheduling app!
 It is a full stack web applicaiton dedicated to make flight scheduling less overwhelming and more fun.
-It is less overwhelming because rather than showing separated flight tickets information in a list view, Traverl Expert merges flights tickets information into a sequence for better viewing experience.
+It is less overwhelming because rather than showing separated flight tickets information in a list view, Travel Expert merges flights tickets information into a sequence for better viewing experience.
 It is more fun because each user can play simulation for their corresponding flight schedule.

 - Main Challenges:
   - Merging flight tickets by the use of DFS algorithm.